13 Filesystem and Input/Output (IO)

 );

 So, in this example we not only have created a file into the filesystem, but we also wrote some data into this file, using the file descriptor object returned by createFile().
-If the file that you are trying to create already exists in your filesystem, this createFile() call will overwrite the contents of the file, or, in other words, it will in practice erase all the contents of the existing file.
+If the file that you are trying to create already exists in your filesystem, this createFile() call will overwrite the contents of the file, or, in other words, it will in erase all the contents of the existing file.

 If you don’t want this to happen, meaning, that you don’t want to overwrite the contents of the existing file, but you want to write data to this file anyway (i.e. you want to append data to the file), you should use the openFile() method from the Dir object.